 \end{e-definition}

-\n It is proved in \cite{Ce04} that the class $\cE(\Omega)$ is the biggest subset of $\PSH^-(\Omega)$ on which the Monge-Amp\`ere operator is well-defined.
-It is easy to see that $\cE(\Omega)$ contains the class of psh functions which are locally bounded outside isolated singularities.
+It was proved in \cite{Ce04} that the class $\mathcal E(\Omega)$ is the largest subclass of $\PSH^-(\Omega)$ on which the Monge-Amp\`{e}re operator is well-defined.
+It is easy to see that $\mathcal E(\Omega)$ contains all plurisubharmonic functions that are locally bounded outside isolated singularities.